jeremytrimble/ezdma/README.md

 # ezdma
 Simple, zero-copy DMA to/from userspace.

+(This branch contains some changes specific to the Xilinx AXI DMA core.)

 ## Usage

 1. Specify which dmaengine-compatible DMA channels you'd like to create userspace-accessible device files for in your device tree: